Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 August 16th 2022 v1.6b

 - Adds conditional check when peforming Dual Wield attack, if the Player has just rolled a crit, they now will chose if they want to use main hand or crit result for the DW attack.
+Crit result DW hits will now remove any modifier on crit roll before reversal, so result stays within 1d100 range.

 August 8th 2022 v1.6a